Minds On

 - recognized Indigenous land rights and set rules for future treaties

-- established annuities (yearly payments) that Indigenous communities would receive, including an “escalator clause” that stated as the profits of the mines increased, so would the payout for Indigenous peoples
+- established annuities (yearly payments) that Indigenous communities would receive, including an “escalator clause” that stated as the profits of the mines increased, so would the payout for Indigenous Peoples

 - sparked Joseph Wilson to form a company to defend Indigenous uprising